Bethel Cemetery: Prominent Burials

 Historic Context

-Bethel Cemetery now occupies what was once part of Spring Garden farm.
+Bethel Cemetery in Alexandria, VA, now occupies what was once part of Spring Garden Farm.
 In December of 1885, the land transitioned into the possession of the Bethel Cemetery Company’s stockholders.
 This incorporation had been sanctioned by the Virginia Assembly on December 15, 1885.
 The purchase price for the property amounted to $4350.00.

 In a bygone era, an emerald-hued chapel graced the northwest corner of Section F. However, during the mid-1970s, it fell victim to a destructive fire.